-Our programs are offered to neighbors in the South Shore communities we serve, from Milton to Plymouth, and include blood pressure clinics, support groups, disease-specific education, health screenings, flu shot clinics, and informational forums.
+Our South Shore programs include support groups, disease-specific education, blood pressure clinics, health screenings, flu shot clinics, and informational forums.

 Please contact group facilitators directly.